senselogic/INFLUX/README.md

 ## Features

-*   Model view manager
+*   Model view manager with navigation observer
-*   Navigation observer

 ## Installation

-Add `influx: ^0.1.1` to your `pubspec.yaml` dependencies and import it as follows:
+Add `influx: ^0.1.2` to your `pubspec.yaml` dependencies and import it as follows:

 ```dart
 import 'package:influx/influx.dart';